-The governmental activities of the City include general government, public safety, public works, health and welfare, culture and recreation, and education.
+The governmental activities of the City include general government, public safety, public works, culture and recreation, and education.

-The government-wide financial statements can be found beginning on page 11 of this report.
+The government-wide financial statements can be found on pages 11-12 of this report.

 Fund Financial Statements

 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
 The City, like other state and local governments, uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
 All of the funds of the City are classified as governmental funds.